About

 Govan Community Council was established in 1976 under the new legislation on local government passed in 1973.
 This described community councils as the third tier of government with responsibility ensuring that the voice of the local communities was heard.
 Community Councils have legal rights to oppose (or support) planning applications and licensing applications and to be consulted on all matters affecting their community.
 They are required to be non-sectarian and non-party political (but not non-political).

 Govan Community Council currently meets monthly on the first Monday (unless a public holiday).
-It currently meets in the Board Room of Elderpark Workspace at 7 pm.
-Meetings are open to the public and the next meeting will be on Monday 2 September.
+It currently meets in the Ground Floor Cafe of The Pearce Institute at 840-860 Govan Rd, Glasgow G51 3UU.
+The next meeting is scheduled for Monday 3rd of November 2025 at 7pm.

 Opposition to the downgrading of Govan fire station and the removal of one of its two tenders.